edgedb/easy-edgedb/README.md

 ## Enums, scalar types, and extending

 We now have two types of transport in the book: train, and horse-drawn carriage.
-The book is based in 1887, and our game will let the characters use different types of transport too.
-Here an `enum` is probably the best choice, because an `enum` is about making one choice between options.
+The book is based in 1887, and our game will let the characters use types of transport that were available that year.
+Here an `enum` (enumeration) is probably the best choice, because an `enum` is about making one choice between options.
 The variants of the enum should be written in UpperCamelCase.

 Here we see the word `scalar` for the first time: this is a `scalar type` because it only holds a single value at a time.
 The other types (`City`, `Person`) are `object types` because they can hold multiple values at the same time.

 The other keyword we will see for the first time is `extending`, which means to take a type as a base and extend it.
-This gives you all the power of the type that you are extending, and add some more options.
+This gives you all the power of the type that you are extending, and adds some more options.
 We will write our `Transport` type like this:

 ```
 scalar type Transport extending enum<Feet, Train, HorseDrawnCarriage>;